Special Initiatives

 The Orchard

-Jewish LearningWorks is proud to be one of twenty-five organizations from around North America that bring you The Orchard—a joint initiative that advances the professional learning of educators in Jewish early childhood centers.
+Jewish LearningWorks is proud to co-sponsor The Orchard—a joint initiative advancing the professional learning of educators in Jewish early childhood centers across North America.

-Over the course of the year, the Orchard will offer a variety of virtual workshops, from teaching the Jewish holidays, to child development and pedagogy, to teaching American holidays through an equity lens.
+The Orchard offers a variety of virtual workshops, from teaching the Jewish holidays, to child development and pedagogy, to teaching American holidays through an equity lens.